MaddyKapfhammer/github-games/README.md

 **Faciliator:** Madelyn Kapfhammer

+**About me:** Hi!
+My name is Maddy!
+I am an avid GitHub user and LOVE to spend time with my dog when I am not hanging out online.
+It's great to meet you!

 A project based learning activity for people who are getting started with Git and GitHub.

 You can play the game at: https://maddykapfhammer.github.io/github-games/